grodansparadis/vscp-doc-canal/README.md

 The library is currently available for Unix/Linux and for Windows.
 It should be posible to port to Mac and other systems.

-The library is licensense: under [the  MIT License](https://opensource.org/licenses/MIT) so it can be used freely in opne and closed project.
+The library is licensed under [the  MIT License](https://opensource.org/licenses/MIT) so it can be used freely in opne and closed project.

 Viewable/downloadable documentation is [here](https://grodansparadis.gitbooks.io/the-vscp-helper-library)